CPAN-API/metacpan-developer/README.md

 vagrant provision # necessary installation and configuration
 ```

+`vagrant provision` can be run multple times, and includes running the puppet setup (which will also install any Carton dependencies, though there are instructions below for doing this manually as well).
+Warnings in the puppet setup (in red) are usually ok, Errors are not.

 At this point you have a virtual machine with all of the MetaCPAN services up and running!
 You can connect to it with:

 ```bash